-The fall season calls for heavier knits, luxurious textures and autumnal hues.
+The days are getting shorter and pumpkin lattes are back on the menu, which means it’s time to assemble your autumn wardrobe.
+The fall season calls for heavier knits, luxurious textures and warmer hues.
 From transitional pieces to layering accessories, here's our cheat sheet for building a cool weather wardrobe that's always on point.

 Invest in basics that aren’t season-specific

 The concept of a personal capsule wardrobe was made popular by fashion blogger, Caroline, of Unfancy, whose minimalist style is equal parts polished and practical.
-The idea is to invest in classic pieces that can be worn year-round, as opposed to buying new clothes each season.
-Select a few versatile items—your favorite light dress, a linen shirt and black shorts for instance—that serve as the foundation of your wardrobe, and can be styled differently as the seasons change.
+The idea is to invest in classic pieces that can be worn year-round, as opposed to buying new clothes each season and succumbing to fast fashion trends.
+Select a few versatile items—your favorite little black dress, a linen shirt and a great pair of denim for instance—that serve as the foundation of your wardrobe, and can be styled accordingly as the seasons change.

 Transition your warm weather pieces with accessories and layers

 Besides accenting your outfit with fall ready pieces, layering is the easiest way to transition summer clothes.
 For instance, ladies can add a turtleneck and tights to their sun dress, or a blazer and silk scarf to professional attire.
 For the discerning gentleman, layering a leather jacket or textural cardigan over a chambray top will introduce some thermal comfort without compromising on style.
-Splashy socks are also on trend, so consider brightly colored merino wool to keep your feet toasty.
+Bright colors are also on trend, so consider adding some splashy wool socks to keep your feet toasty.

 When it comes to fall layers and accessories, invest in high quality fabrics like cashmere and wool that can be dressed up or dressed down.
 These textiles deserve top notch care, and a cleaning professional will keep them looking fresh.